Homeowners shouldn’t expect lower rates, but Reserve Bank has other ‘unconventional’ options | The New Daily

-Homeowners can forget about “negative” or “zero” interest rates in Australia, with the Reserve Bank governor Philip Lowe signaling 0.25 per cent is as low as he will go.
+Homeowners can forget about “negative” or “zero” interest rates in Australia, with the Reserve Bank governor Philip Lowe signalling 0.25 per cent is as low as he will go.

 “One recurring theme of my talks over the years has been the likelihood that interest rates will remain low for an extended period – certainly, much lower, on average, than before the global financial crisis,” he said.